Ph.D. in Social Welfare

 Other Academic Requirements

-Upon completion of the core courses, the Qualifying Examination (QE) takes place.
-The exam tests the students’ knowledge of the foundation content in social work.
-Mastery of this content is deemed essential before moving on to the next phase of the doctoral program.
+Upon completion of the coursework, the Comprehensive Exam (CE) takes place.
+The exam tests knowledge of the field based on coursework and assesses competency to advance through the dissertation.
+The successful completion of the CE prior to candidacy is an important milestone for students before moving on to the next phase of the doctoral program.